yomidevs/local-audio-yomichan/README.md

         ![image](./img/view_files.png)

     * For people who learn Japanese, copy the entire `user_files` folder (from the second step) into this folder.
-    * For people who learn other language: change the name of folder from the second step to `forvo_files` and copy the entire folder _into_ `user_files` folder.

         <details> <summary>Expected file structure for people who learn Japanese <i>(click here)</i></summary>